notbd/Ikalendar2/README.md

 I built ikalendar2 to solve this specific problem.
 It fetches **only the necessary data** from sources and presents the info **immediately** when you open it.
 No extra steps or waiting around.

 ikalendar2 is written in SwiftUI using modern iOS features and APIs.
 I tried to capture some of Splatoon's visual style while keeping the interface clean and functional.
-The goal is to make it the perfect tool not just for myself, but also for all other players who need a better way to keep up with the game.
+The goal is to make it the perfect tool not just for myself but also for all other players who need a better way to keep up with the game.

 # Website